scott-mcnulty/darkflow-object-detection/src/inference-computer/README.md

 cd ..
 ```

 5. [Download](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU) some pre-trained yolo weights as specified in the darkflow repo readme.
 I chose to download yolo.weights.
 Put the downloaded weights in the `weights` directory.
+Depending on the .weights file chosen you may need to update the model config being used in the model_options dictionary in config.py.

 6. Copy the configs from the darkflow repo: